mordachai/fu-ace-cards/README.md

 Still on the Card Stack menu, create a Hand object (HAND) and a Discard Pile object (PILE).
 In the same way, name them accordingly.

-You will note that there is a Table component already there.
-Assign OWNER to any player with the Magical Cards skill and leave the rest as OBSERVER.
+You will note that a Table component is already there.
+Assign OWNER to any player with the Magical Cards skill and leave the rest as OBSERVER so they can see the cards played on the table.

 ![image](https://github.com/user-attachments/assets/0abc148c-7c57-4cc8-9baa-dcb171a4a88f)